thoughtbot/ruby-science/release/ruby-science.md

 end
 ```

-This method follows Tell, Don't Ask, because we can simply tell any `Purchase`
+This method follows [tell, don't ask](#tell-dont-ask), because we can simply tell any `Purchase`
 to `charge`, without examining any state on the `Purchase`.

-However, it violates the Single Responsibility Principle, because `Purchase` has
+However, it violates the SRP, because `Purchase` has
 more than one reason to change.
 If the rules around charging credit cards change
-or the rules for calculating purchase totals change, this class with have to
+or the rules for calculating purchase totals change, this class will have to
 change.

 You can more closely adhere to SRP by extracting a new class for the `charge`